Adam Leibovich

 Adam Leibovich (born March 23, 1970) is an American theoretical physicist.
-He is a full professor and associate dean of research and faculty development at the University of Pittsburgh and director of the Pittsburgh Quantum Institute.
+He is a full professor and the Bettye J. and Ralph E. Bailey Dean of the Kenneth P. Dietrich School of Arts and Sciences and the College of General Studies at the University of Pittsburgh.
 His research is primarily in quantum chromodynamics (QCD) and the application of effective field theory to problems of hadronic physics, particularly particles containing one or more heavy quarks.
 Leibovich also has worked on gravitational wave physics.
 He was elected a fellow of the American Physical Society in 2017 and a fellow of the American Association for the Advancement of Science in 2018.

 Early life and education

 Leibovich is the son of Sidney Leibovich, the Samuel B. Eckert Professor of Mechanical Engineering Emeritus at Cornell University.
-Adam Leibovich graduated from Cornell University with his Bachelor of Arts in Physics, magma cum laude with honors, and attended the California Institute of Technology for his Ph.D.
+Adam Leibovich graduated from Cornell University with his Bachelor of Arts in physics, magma cum laude with honors, and attended the California Institute of Technology for his Ph.D.
 After completing his doctoral degree in 1997, he accepted postdoctoral positions at Carnegie Mellon University and Fermilab.